spendright/scrape-companies/README.md

 To include additional information about a brand, yield a dict with the `brand` field set to the brand name, and additional fields.
-For example, here's a snippet from `scraper/astrazeneca.py` that tags prescription brands
+For example, here's a snippet from `scraper/astrazeneca.py` that tags prescription brands:

 ```python
 if brand.strip().lower() in OTC_BRANDS: